Chart Color Schemes

 Reedy Creek - Andrews is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-In Reedy Creek - Andrews, as per the latest Census evaluation, 72.9% of dwellings were houses with the remaining 27.1% being other types such as semi-detached homes, apartments, and 'other' dwellings.
-This compares to Non-Metro Qld's figures of 83.1% houses and 16.9% other dwellings.
-Home ownership in Reedy Creek - Andrews stood at 24.0%, with mortgaged properties making up 56.8% and rented dwellings accounting for 19.2%.
-The median monthly mortgage repayment was $2,167, aligning with Non-Metro Qld's average, while the median weekly rent was $455 compared to Non-Metro Qld's $500.
-Nationally, Reedy Creek - Andrews' mortgage repayments were higher at $2,167 than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+The dwelling structure in Reedy Creek - Andrews, as per the latest Census, consisted of 72.9% houses and 27.1% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares with Non-Metro Qld's figures of 83.1% houses and 16.9% other dwellings.
+Home ownership in Reedy Creek - Andrews stood at 24.0%, with mortgaged dwellings at 56.8% and rented ones at 19.2%.
+The median monthly mortgage repayment was $2,167, aligning with Non-Metro Qld's average.
+The median weekly rent was $455, compared to Non-Metro Qld's $500.
+Nationally, Reedy Creek - Andrews's mortgage repayments were higher at $2,167 and rents substantially above the national figure of $375.

 Frequently Asked Questions - Housing